Dinesh Chandimal: Failure and comeback

 His third ODI century came after five years of delay, against Ireland on 16 June 2016.

 Chandimal had an impressive run scoring throughout the England series in 2016 and then in Australia series at home.
 He scored five consecutive ODI half centuries, which equals most consecutive ODI fifties by a Sri Lankan with Jayasuriya, Sangakkara and Dilshan.
 He missed the Sri Lankan record, when he was declared LBW by Adam Zampa on 48, just short of 2 runs for Chandimal's sixth consecutive fifty.
 Chandimal finished the England series with scores of 52, 62, 63 and 53 and in first ODI against Australia, he scored his fifth consecutive fifty with unbeaten 80.

-Chandimal was not initially selected for the limited over series against India, but after the injury to Danushka Gunathilaka, Chandimal was brought into the ODI side.
+Chandimal was not initially selected for the limited over series against India, but after the injury to Danushka Gunathilaka, Chandimal was brought into the ODI team.
 He played in the third ODI as the opener with Niroshan Dickwella and scored 37 runs, when he hit by a bouncer and injured his right thumb.
 After the conclusion of Sri Lanka's innings, media reported that he has a hairline fracture and ruled out of the Indian tour.